ProFormA/taskxml/gradinghints/whitepaper-grades.md

 > **Compilation score gets nullified when all unit tests miss 0.5**
 >
+> Students are not allowed to *steal* compilation points by submitting fake programs with near-to-zero functionality.
+That's why compilation score gets nullified when there is no successful unit test.
+>
 > When calculating the _Basic aspects Score_ your _Compilation Score_ was __not__ nullified.
 >
 > Reason: At least one of the following conditions was True: